ansalens/x86_asm/nightmare/02-intro_tooling/ltrace.md

 ## Hardware and software breakpoints

-- Hardware breakpoint is a feature of the CPU and is limited resource.
+- Hardware breakpoint is a __feature of the CPU__ and is __limited resource.__
-- On AMD64 there are 4 registers which can hold the address of an instruction at which the program execution needs to stop.
+- On AMD64 there are __4 registers__ which can hold the address of an instruction at which the program execution needs to stop.
-- Software breakpoint is inserted assembly instruction, thus it's unlimited resource.
+- Software breakpoint __is inserted assembly instruction__, thus it's __unlimited resource.__
 - That assembly instruction tends to vary between architectures but on x86 that's `int 0x3`.
+- This gets our program to raise interrupt #3, which is used for debugging.
+- Kernel delivers `SIGTRAP` signal to the tracer program such as `gdb`.

+---

 - *Side note:*
 - Look at the result of executing `breakpoint.asm`: